 I’ve tried a variety out below and made several different greens, purples and oranges.
 So depending on what you have available you should be able to make a rainbow of colours.
 If you only want to buy one vegetable to do the colouring I would suggest red cabbage as it makes purple and with a bit of baking soda also makes blue that drys green and yellow shades.

-They have a very mild, but pleasant taste and the coconut is nice and crispy after being dried.
+The natural sprinkles have a very mild, but pleasant taste and the coconut is nice and crispy after being dried.
 Much tastier than the chemical cocktail of traditional sprinkles.

 Green Natural Sprinkles With Spirulina, Wheatgrass and Red Cabbage